mikeroyal/AR-VR-Guide/README.md

 ### Tools & Frameworks

+[RealityCapture](https://www.capturingreality.com/) is a state-of-the-art photogrammetry software solution that creates virtual reality scenes, textured 3D meshes, orthographic projections, geo-referenced maps and much more from images and/or laser scans completely automatically.

 [Reality Composer](https://developer.apple.com/augmented-reality/tools/) is a powerful tool that makes it easy for you to create interactive augmented reality experiences with no prior 3D experience.
 The Reality Converter quickly converts your existing 3D models to [USDZ](https://graphics.pixar.com/usd/files/USDZFileFormatSpecification.pdf) so it works seamlessly in our tools and on all AR-enabled iPhone and iPad devices.

 [ARKit](https://developer.apple.com/augmented-reality/arkit/) is a set set of software development tools to enable developers to build augmented-reality apps for iOS developed by Apple.
 The latest version ARKit 3.5 takes advantage of the new LiDAR Scanner and depth sensing system on iPad Pro(2020) to support a new generation of AR apps that use Scene Geometry for enhanced scene understanding and object occlusion.